-> Returning to Over Farm Market for its 15th year running, Frightmare Halloween Festival is set to feature horrifying attractions, shocking shows and roaming characters, from Friday 6 to Tuesday 31 October 2017.
+Returning to Over Farm for another year, Frightmare Halloween Festival is set to feature horrifying attractions, shocking shows and roaming characters, from Saturday 12 October to Saturday 2 November 2019.

-> Specifically designed to scare, only the bravest will be venturing out, with its live action horror attractions including Haunted Hayride: Corn of the Dean, Caged: The Awakening, The Offering: Feast, and Séance: House of Demons.
+Specifically designed to scare, only the bravest will be venturing out, with its horror attractions including Carnival, The Haunted Hayride, Caged, Wonderland and Séance 666.

-> Complete with live music, a disco, refreshments and a bar, show off your moves at one of the most unique nights out in the county.
+Complete with live music, a disco, refreshments and a bar, show off your moves at one of the most unique nights out in the county.

 An all-time classic Halloween film, Hocus Pocus will be screened outdoors in Gloucester on Monday 28 October 2019.

 The favourite flick tells the story of three witch sisters who are resurrected on Halloween, 300 years after they were executed.
 Can their reign of terror be thwarted?

 Uncover Cheltenham’s strange and supernatural tales during a series of ghost tours in October, including spectral maids at a major hotel, a murderous butler, and the town’s very own Jack the Ripper suspect.